Aurora HDR verdict

 It’s actually a very powerful program, going far beyond regular HDR adjustment tools to include many of the features you’d expect in a full-blown photo-editing application like Photoshop.
 You can apply lens and perspective corrections, add local adjustments via adjustment layers and masks, and even create image composites with more than one image layer.

-The key new feature in Aurora HDR 2019 is Skylum’s new Quantum HDR engine, which is ‘powered by AI’ and, Skylum claims, offers spectacular colour enhancements without halos, noisy artefacts and chromatic aberration (colour fringing).
+The key new feature in Aurora HDR (as of its launch in 2019, anyway) is Skylum’s new Quantum HDR engine, which is ‘powered by AI’ and, Skylum claims, offers spectacular colour enhancements without halos, noisy artefacts and chromatic aberration (colour fringing).
 These have always been thorny technical issues in HDR photography, so if they’ve been eliminated here that’s a major technical breakthrough.